Kubernetes Message Queue

 Message Queue advantages in Hybrid cloud solution

-Deploying enterprise solutions on a hybrid cloud service offers flexibility, control, speed, agility, low cost, and total control.
+Deploying enterprise solutions on a hybrid cloud service offers flexibility, agility, low cost, and total control.
 It also ensures that the enterprise can use on-premise and public cloud services concurrently.
-Flexibility to migrate from one solution to the order as cost and workload requirement changes is a big benefit.
-With a hybrid solution, enterprises can host their sensitive applications and workload on the private cloud solution while minor / less critical workloads, and the application would be hosted on the public cloud solution.
+Flexibility to migrate from one solution to the other as cost and workload requirement changes is a big benefit.
+With a hybrid solution, enterprises can host their sensitive applications and workload on the private cloud solution while minor / less critical workloads and parts of the application would be hosted on the public cloud solution.
 Furthermore, with a private cloud service organizations pay for only the resources they use.
 These resources can be scaled up or down whenever needed.
 For hybrid clouds to run effectively, transparently, connect seamlessly, and interact, message queue must be deployed in Kubernetes.

 Message queues support a diversified messaging pattern; it ensures flexibility and can create a wide range of use cases.
 The most common use cases of the messaging queue in Kubernetes are